MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/US19JanTaxR1.md

 This document assumes that you are familiar with the Microsoft Dynamics GP U.S. Payroll module.

-## Changes in January Round 1 update (Target Release 12/21/2021)
+## Changes in January Round 1 update (Target Release 12/22/2021)

-- Federal changes and FICA Social Security Limit $147,000
+- FICA Social Security Limit $147,000
 - California
 - Georgia
 - Iowa